HannahSuarez/hannahsuarez.github.io/_posts/2021-02-10-The_Importance_of_NTP_Getting_Started.md

 Logrythm also offers a data sheet on time normalization [here](https://logrhythm.com/pdfs/datasheets/lr-time-normalization-datasheet.pdf) (fyi: not affiliated with them!).

+Read more about the attacks on the [wiki](https://en.wikipedia.org/wiki/NTP_server_misuse_and_abuse) and [Black Hat EU 14 paper](https://www.blackhat.com/docs/eu-14/materials/eu-14-Selvi-Bypassing-HTTP-Strict-Transport-Security-wp.pdf).

 ## Ways to set up or configure own NTP Servers

 Windows servers utilize `time.windows.com`.
 For others, or to maintain your own there are a few options, depending on your own resources as well as criticality.